rtulus/github-training/lebenasa.md

 Hello!

-This is the first part of the conflict.
+This is the second part of the conflict.
+It should be resolved.